sshambar/shtest/README.md

 A test suite for shtest is in test/, just run 'shtest-test'

+## Test suite in a box: xtest_setup

+A simple wrapper for shtest that handles setting options from the command line, and easy test isolation, is available in xtest_setup.
+See that file for instructions, and good.sh and fails.sh in examples use it for demo purposes.

 ## Useful Tips

 * To use shtest_setup, just copy it to your project and source it.